namrata4447/Aatmani-Project-Doc/README.md

 #### Prometheus set-up
 - Install prometheus using
   helm repo:   https://artifacthub.io/packages/helm/prometheus-community/prometheus
-- Expose the prometheus server with type NodePort and set target port to 9090,now you can access the prometheus server externally,here a URL is determined.
+- Expose the prometheus server with type NodePort and set target port to 9090,now you can access the prometheus server externally with the URL that is determined
-- In the alert-rules.ymlfile we will declare alert for slack notification and alert for rules in alert manager like InstanceDown,HostOutOfMemory,HostHighCpuLoad,KubePodCrashLooping,KubePodNotReady etc. and sends event notifications to your configured notification channel including like Slack  when your Kubernetes cluster meets pre-configured events and metrics rules in the Prometheus server.
+- In the alert-rules.yml file we declared alert for slack notification and alert for rules in alert manager like InstanceDown,HostOutOfMemory,HostHighCpuLoad,KubePodCrashLooping,KubePodNotReady etc. and sends event notifications to your configured notification channel including like Slack  when your Kubernetes cluster meets pre-configured events and metrics rules in the Prometheus server.
 - Now we will configure the service and start it .